ethereum-optimism/optimism/.gitbook/FAQ.md

 Please run `docker-compose logs`, as well as integration tests, and send us the output of the logs and test results via our [Discord server](https://boba.eco/discord).

-## I have started deploying Boba Testnet, but it looks like the Testnet Subgraph is private?
+## I have started deploying Boba Testnet, what can I use to index events?

-We have the graph node on Ethereum Mainnet L2 and Goerli L2.
-The Goerli graph node is public.
-The Mainnet graph node is hosted by The Graph team.
+You can use [GoldSky](contents/developer/features/subgraph.md) to index events.

 <figure><img src="./assets/transactions.png" alt=""><figcaption></figcaption></figure>